UTOR-VIRT-DATA-PT-10-2020-U-B-TEAM-5-FP/Final_Project/README.md

 * Customers **Preferred TASTE** above calories and price respectively.
 * Most **Popular Food Item** is **Blueberry Scone**
 * Most **Popular Drink Item** is **Drip Coffee**

+## **Recommendation for future analysis**
+* More data points(transactions) could be made to avail for the analysis as it is only for 10 days data out of 30 days of a month
+* Locations of stores may be provided to analyze data from the perspective that how location impacts revenue of a store
+* Budget information for marketing campaign may be gathered
+* Data about competitors for sales to have comparison of performance